A survey on multi-objective hyperparameter optimization algorithms for Machine Learning: Introduction

+So far, these more advanced approaches have largely focused on \emph{single-objective} HPO problems. \emph{Multi-objective} optimization is particularly relevant in HPO, as different conflicting objectives may be important for the analyst (e.g., the error-based performance of the target ML algorithm, inference time, model size, energy consumption, etc.).
+Multi-objective HPO should not be confused with multi-task learning (MTL).
+In multi-objective HPO, we seek to optimize the hyperparameter configuration for a specific task, on a single data set, in view of marrying multiple conflicting objectives.
+MTL, by contrast, seeks to optimize the HP configuration for multiple tasks, potentially using multiple datasets; while the performance metrics for the individual tasks can be seen as multiple simultaneous objectives, they are not necessarily in conflict.

 Our work aims to provide an overview of the state-of-the-art in the field of \emph{multi-objective hyperparameter optimization} for machine learning algorithms, highlighting the approaches currently used in the literature, the typical performance measures used as objectives, and discussing remaining challenges in the field.
-Multi-objective optimization is particularly relevant for HPO, as different conflicting objectives may be important for the analyst (e.g., error-based performance of the target ML algorithm, inference time, model size, energy consumption, etc.).
 To the best of our knowledge, our work presents the first comprehensive review of these multi-objective HPO approaches.
 Previous reviews \citep{hutter2015beyond,luo2016review,yang2020hyperparameter,feurer2019hyperparameter,talbi2021automated} mainly discuss single-objective HPO approaches, often focusing on particular contexts (such as biomedical data analysis), specific target algorithms (such as Deep Neural Networks) or specific approaches (Sequential Model-based Bayesian Optimization, multi-fidelity approaches).
 While two of the most recent surveys \citep{feurer2019hyperparameter,talbi2021automated} mention multi-objective HPO on the sidelines, they only list some examples or common strategies relevant to this topic, without discussing the actual approaches.

 The remainder of this article is organized as follows.
 Section \ref{sec:method} discusses the methodology used in the literature search.
-Section \ref{sec:problem_definition} formalizes the concepts of single- and multi-objective hyperparameter optimization, and discusses the most commonly used performance measures in HPO algorithms.
-Section \ref{sec:algorithms} discusses the existing methods for multi-objective hyperparameter optimization.
-Finally, section \ref{sec:conclusions} summarizes the findings, highlighting open challenges and potential solutions.
+Section \ref{sec:problem_definition} formalizes the concepts of single- and multi-objective hyperparameter optimization and discusses the most commonly used performance measures in HPO algorithms.
+Section \ref{sec:algorithms} categorizes the existing methods for multi-objective hyperparameter optimization.
+Section \ref{sec:discussion_algorithms} discusses the pros and cons of the algorithms.
+Finally, section \ref{sec:conclusions} summarizes the findings, highlighting potential improvements and avenues for further research.